Alicia Keys

 Keys has sold over 90 million records worldwide, making her one of the world's best-selling music artists.
-She was named by Billboard as the R&B/Hip-Hop Artist of the Decade (2000s); and placed tenth on their list of Top 50 R&B/Hip-Hop Artists of the Past 25 Years.
-She has received numerous accolades in her career, including 15 Grammy Awards, 17 NAACP Image Awards, 12 ASCAP Awards, and an award from the Songwriters Hall of Fame and National Music Publishers Association.
+She was named by Billboard as the Top Artist of the 2000s in the R&B/Hip-Hop category, and placed tenth on their list of Top 50 R&B/Hip-Hop Artists of the Past 25 Years.
+She has received numerous accolades in her career, including 17 Grammy Awards, 17 NAACP Image Awards, 12 ASCAP Awards, and an award from the Songwriters Hall of Fame and National Music Publishers Association.
+Keys was also honored with the Producers & Engineers Wing Award and the Global Impact Award by the Recording Industry Association of America.
 VH1 included her on their 100 Greatest Artists of All Time and 100 Greatest Women in Music lists, while Time has named her in their 100 list of most influential people in 2005 and 2017.
-Keys is also acclaimed for her humanitarian work, philanthropy, and activism, e.g. being awarded Ambassador of Conscience by Amnesty International; she co-founded and serves as the Global Ambassador of the nonprofit HIV/AIDS-fighting organization Keep a Child Alive.
+Keys is also acclaimed for her humanitarian work, philanthropy, and activism.
+She co-founded the nonprofit HIV/AIDS-fighting organization Keep a Child Alive in 2003, for which she serves as Global Ambassador.

-Early life
+Early life, family and education

 Alicia Augello Cook was born on January 25, 1981, in the Hell's Kitchen neighborhood of Manhattan, New York City.
 She is the only child of Teresa Augello, who was a paralegal and part-time actress, and one of three children of Craig Cook, who was a flight attendant.
-Keys's father is African American and her mother is of Italian, Irish, and Scottish descent; her mother's paternal grandparents were immigrants from Sciacca in Sicily and Lamezia Terme, in Calabria.
+Keys's father is African American and her mother is of Italian and "Irish or Scottish" descent; her mother's paternal grandparents were immigrants from Sciacca, Sicily; and Lamezia Terme, in Calabria.
 Named after her Puerto Rican godmother, Keys has said that she was comfortable with her multiracial heritage because she felt she was able to "relate to different cultures".
-Keys's father left when she was two and she was subsequently raised by her mother during her formative years in Hell's Kitchen.
-Keys said her parents never had a relationship, and her father was not in her life.
+Keys's father left when she was two years old.
+She was subsequently raised by her mother during her formative years at Manhattan Plaza in Hell's Kitchen.
+Keys has stated that her parents never had a relationship, and her father was not in her life.
 Although she did not like to speak about her father in order to not feed stereotypes, Keys remarked in 2001: "I'm not in contact with him.
 That's fine.
 When I was younger, I minded about that.
 [It] made me angry.
 But it helped show me what a strong woman my mother was, and made me want to be strong like her.
 Probably, it was better for me this way."
-Keys and her mother lived in a one-room apartment.
+Keys and her mother lived in a one-bedroom apartment.
 Her mother often worked three jobs to provide for Keys, who "learned how to survive" from her mother's example of tenacity and self-reliance.